peppy0510/PyWinLayout/README.md

 * Each hotkey is switched differently depending on the aspect ratio of the screen.
 * To control windows such as Task Manager, you must run in administrator mode.

+## Supported platforms

+* Microsoft Windows 10
+* Other versions of Windows have not been tested yet.

+## TODO

+* Mac OSX support.
+* Preset editor, and JSON support.
+* Preset handler for very small size screen.
+* Bypass UAC confirmation when execute as administrator mode.